DnH2016/flightaware-debianstretch/README.md

 I've written this to help people with little experience set up a flightaware system under a command line version of Debian.

-If I've done it rught then all you need to do is run the following commands from a completely fresh installation of Debian stretch on the command line.
+If I've done it right then all you need to do is run the following commands from a completely fresh installation of Debian stretch on the command line.
 You can paste into putty using shift+insert

 $apt-get install git